Allergy Testing and Treatment at Sinus and Nasal Specialists of Louisiana

 If you notice that these symptoms coincide with specific events like coming in contact with your pet(pet dander), insect stings, a time of year, or other events highlighted here, you should schedule a test today.

-How can you live life to the fullest if you are constantly battling painful allergy symptoms?
+Whether you have year-round or seasonal allergies, how can you live life to the fullest if you are battling painful allergy symptoms?
 Our goal at Sinus and Nasal Specialists of Louisiana is to help you reduce or eliminate your allergies by developing a treatment plan that fits your lifestyle.
 But, first, we have to test you for allergens to ensure we are treating the right ones.

 Allergy testing isn't just a simple test like some allergy testing facilities make it out to be.
 A full allergy test and sinus examination is the best way to ensure that we treat the real underlying cause of your sinus pain.
 Our allergy testing process starts with a sinus examination to make sure that you aren't suffering from any sort of nasal blockages.
 We then will gather your symptoms to begin to determine what allergies you are suffering from.
 We can then start the allergy testing.